 So, how does my heartbreaker handle experience points?
 Here's the basics:

-1 XP for every silver penny frittered away on tithes, carousing, ostentation, training, etc.
+1 XP for every silver penny worth of treasure recovered by or awarded for adventuring1 XP for every silver penny frittered away on tithes, carousing, ostentation, training, etc.

 100 XP per HD of foes slain or otherwise overcome, up to several times that for monsters with especially dangerous special abilities (note that this is a comparatively minor source of XP).